What Is the Difference Between Sensex and Nifty

 What is Sensex

 The Sensex, officially called the S&P BSE Sensex (Sensitive Index), is the benchmark stock market index of the Bombay Stock Exchange (BSE).
 Launched in 1986, it represents the performance of 30 of the largest and most actively traded companies on the exchange.
-The Sensex is widely regarded as the barometer of India’s economy and investor sentiment.
+Sensex is widely regarded as an indicator of market sentiment and the performance of large listed companies.

 • Full Form: Sensitive Index